pingfu/tenkai-pbx/README.md

 * Removed installation of Iptables.
 * Removed installation of SSH keys.
 * Removed installation of TFTP server.
+* Removed installation of kernel headers and compiler tools.
 * Removed Apache TLS configuration.
 * Script no longer creates a directory in /etc
 * Assumes installation is taking place over SSH, so does not try to install openssh-server